Springfield Hellion Review: Hands-On Tested!

 SAFETY: The safety works just fine.
 However, there is an unexplainable angle/design to the safety lever that I don’t understand and don’t like.
 In a sense, it felt like the safety lever was designed after the fact to make the system work.
 Although not the same, it is kind of like an HK MP5 safety lever with an angle to make it easier to reach with your thumb.

 The problem?
-I couldn’t tell simply by feeling it if the gun was on fire or safe.
+Even though the safety selector has both safe and fire modes, I couldn’t easily tell just by feeling it if the gun was on fire or safe.
 It was positive and easy to move, so I could switch it to fire, shoot a few rounds, then switch it back to safe.
 However, I found myself repeatedly looking at it to ensure it was on safe.

 This would be super easy to design and have a better safety lever.
-I hope they change this on future models.
+I hope they change this in future models.

 BOLT CATCH: There is no external bolt catch.
 As far as I’m concerned, a battle rifle should have this.
 Being able to lock the bolt back is not only a safety concern, it is also crucial when clearing some types of malfunctions.